open/close all folders

 Provides examples of:

 - Punch Clock Villain/Good Is Not Nice: Depending upon your perspective.
 It's true he's reasonable, thoughtful and considerate.
 He is also utterly prepared to wipe hundreds of thousands of conscious individuals if he felt it required, and clearly doesn't think of Florence or the robots as people.
-The only reason he hasn't wiped out artificial intelligence entirely is the practicality of doing so, rather than any moral objection.
+The only reason he hasn't wiped out artificial intelligence entirely is the practical implications of doing so, rather than any moral objection.
 Yikes.

 - Oh Crap!: Has an entire evening of these